-The MYP is open to any student aged 11 to 16, at schools that have been authorized to implement the programme.
-The MYP is inclusive by design; students of all interests and academic abilities can benefit from their participation.
-Implementation of the MYP is a whole-school endeavour, although the programme can accommodate academically-selective models.
+The MYP is available to students aged 11 to 16 at authorized schools.
+It is designed to include students of all interests and abilities.
+While the MYP can accommodate selective models, it is fundamentally a whole-school initiative.

-The MYP requires at least 50 hours of teaching time for each subject group in each year of the programme.
-In years 4 and 5, students have the option to take courses from six of the eight subject groups within certain limits, to provide greater flexibility in meeting local requirements and individual student learning needs.

-Each year, students in the MYP also engage in at least one collaboratively planned interdisciplinary unit that involves at least two subject groups.
-This normally takes place near the end of the year during a time called MYU (Middle Years University)
+Each subject group requires at least 50 hours of teaching time annually.
+In years 4 and 5, students can choose courses from six of the eight subject groups, allowing flexibility to meet local requirements and individual learning needs.
+Students also participate in at least one interdisciplinary unit each year, typically during a period called MYU (Middle Years University).